An annuity is an insurance product that can help you save for retirement or pay expenses in retirement.

 That depends on your goals, how comfortable you are with investment risk (for a variable annuity), and the type of annuity you're considering.

-Saving for retirement—deferred annuity considerations
+Saving for retirement—variable annuity considerations

-Financial advisors usually recommend that you consider a deferred annuity only after you've contributed the maximum to other tax-favored retirement accounts, such as 401(k)s and IRAs.
+Financial advisors usually recommend that you consider a variable annuity only after you've contributed the maximum to other tax-favored retirement accounts, such as 401(k)s and IRAs.
 That's because annuities typically have higher costs than other retirement savings options.

 Points about taxes: